MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Remove-MgDeviceManagementDeviceCompliancePolicyScheduledAction.md

 # Remove-MgDeviceManagementDeviceCompliancePolicyScheduledAction

 ## SYNOPSIS
-The list of scheduled action for this rule
+The list of scheduled action per rule for this compliance policy.
+This is a required property when creating any individual per-platform compliance policies.

 ## SYNTAX